What does Paideutika mean?

 Editor-in-chief

-Elena Madrussan
+Elena Madrussan (University of Turin, IT)

 Executive Board

-Mino Conte (University of Padua, Italy)
+Mino Conte (University of Padua, IT)

 Tyson E. Lewis (University of North Texas, U.S.A.)